-IAI: None Network Essentials is a course providing an introduction to local area networks (LANs).
+IAI: None 7.
+Network Essentials is a course providing an introduction to local area networks (LANs).
 The course is useful for LAN managers, supervisors of LAN managers, users of LANs, or those considering the purchase and installation of a local area network.
 Topics include needs analysis, methods to evaluate and determine specifications of hardware and software for purchase, installation, management, and troubleshooting of a local area network system.
 Microcomputer-based local area networks will be emphasized.
-Students will install a local area network as part of the course. .
-Prerequisite: CIS 102 Credit: 3 semester hours Lecture: 3
+Students will install a local area network as part of the course.

+Prerequisite: CIS 102 Credit: 3 semester hours

-Microsoft Active Directory IAI: None
+PCT 111 -Microsoft Active Directory IAI: None

 Microsoft Active Directory provides students with a comprehensive understanding of Active Directory for the current version of Windows Server; and to prepare students for server administration.
 This course will also help students prepare for the current Windows Active Directory certification exam.
 The course focuses on designing Active Directory architecture, installing and configuring supporting services, setting up and managing sites and domains, troubleshooting problems and resolving real world scenarios, and managing resources in Active Directory.
 Students have an opportunity to apply their knowledge through hands-on projects and case study assignments.
-Prerequisite: CIS 102 Credit: 3 semester hours Lecture: 3
+Prerequisite: CIS 102

-PCT 112 -Windows Server Fundamentals IAI: None
+PCT 112 -Windows Server Fundamentals

-1.2 Windows Server Fundamentals will help develop the skills necessary to implement, install, and manage a Windows 20xx network.
+Vindows Server Fundamentals will help develop the skills necessary to implement, install, and manage a Windows 20xx network.
 It will focus on Microsoft Windows 20xx.
 Work will begin with the utilities Windows 20xx provides with its software.
 Implementation of print services, security, login scripts and menus will be demonstrated.
 Work will be done on network analysis, trouble shooting and understanding how Windows 20xx works.

-Prerequisite: PCT 110 or PCT 120 Credit: 3 semester hours Lab: 0 Lecture: 3
+Prerequisite: PCT 110 or PCT 120 Credit: 3 semester hours

-PCT 113 -Microsoft Windows Infrastructure IAI: None
+PCT 113 -Microsoft Windows Infrastructure

 Microsoft Windows Infrastructure provides students with a comprehensive understanding of Windows Server Network Infrastructure.
 It is intended for anyone who wants to learn how to configure and maintain network infrastructure on the current version of Windows Server, as well as for those individuals seeking Microsoft certification.
 The course begins by examining networking concepts, installing Microsoft Windows Server, and configuring and managing DHCP and DNS server roles.
 Additional concepts include routing and remote access, configuring file and print services, maintaining and updating Windows Server, securing data transmission, maintaining network health, and maintaining file services.
 Students have an opportunity to apply their knowledge through hands-on projects and case study assignments.
-Prerequisite: CIS 102 Credit: 3 semester hours
+Prerequisite: CIS 102 cture: 3 Lab: 0